A. ICT (Inverted Calcaneus Technique) is a method of treatment used by the Heel Clinic specifically for heel related ailments.

 Q. What are the qualifications of the Consultants?

-A. In treating many 1000’s of patients with Plantar fasciitis and Achilles tendonitis there have been common medical histories.
-Most patients have already tried many different treatments.
-The most common of these treatments and their potential benefits are listed below.
+A. In treating many 1000’s of patients with Plantar fasciitis and Achilles tendonitis there are some common medical histories.
+Most patients have already tried many forms of treatment.
+See home page

 Rest: To rest the daily weight bearing load off the feet is not feasible or practical due to daily needs and lifestyle.

 Lose Weight: This is virtually impossible if patients cannot exercise.
 Most patients have come to the understanding that the more exercise one does, the greater the pain.